bananasean7/ExplodingKittens/README.md

 See the future: Lets you view the top THREE cards of the deck.

 Nope: Cancels the effect of the MOST RECENTLY played card.

+Cat cards (Tacocat and Beard cat):
+Cat cards are powerless on their own, but can be played in a pair or a trio to perform a double combo or a triple combo:
+- Double combo: Takes a RANDOM card from the other player's hand.
+- Triple combo: YOU name a card, and if they have it, they must give it to you, and if they don't, you receive NOTHING.

 Thanks for reading and let me know if you find any bugs or have suggestions.